YUKE3/amazon-invoice-gettor/README.md

 # TODO:

 -   [ ] Create CLI interface
+-   [ ] Check if there is difference in price (split transactions)
+-   [ ] Use playwright to logout of accounts
+-   [ ] Error handling
--   [ ] Create different playwright contexts for different accounts
+-   [x] Create different playwright contexts for different accounts
 -   [x] Search for invoices with playwright
 -   [x] Download invoice files from Amazon (need to switch to chromium)
--   [ ] Switch to headless chromium
+-   [x] Switch to headless chromium
--   [ ] Check if there is difference in price (split transactions)
--   [ ] Summarize invoice details using ChatGPT
+-   [x] Summarize invoice details using ChatGPT
--   [ ] Automatically add transactions to Actual budgetting app.
+-   [x] Automatically add transactions to Actual budgetting app.